 In addition to the Deuteronomy and Ephesians verses cited above, Scripture repeatedly exhorts parents to pass on the knowledge of God to their children.
 God called Abraham to “command his children and his household after him to keep the way of the Lord” (Genesis 18:19).
 Joshua asserted, “as for me and my house, we will serve the Lord” (Joshua 24:15).
 The psalmist, considering God’s glorious works, promised, “we will not hide them from their children, but tell to the coming generation the glorious deeds of the Lord” (Psalm 78:4).

 Family worship shows you care for your child’s soul

-Christian and non-Christian parents alike have the same primary goal for their children: that they receive a good education (George Barna, Parents Describe How They Raise their Children).
-Most parents are also avid that their kids develop special skills and talents, hence their breathtaking dedication to involving their kids in extra-curricular activities like music, dance, and sports.
+Most parents are avid that their kids receive a good education.
+They are also zealous for their children to develop special skills and talents, hence their sacrificial dedication to involving them in extra-curricular activities like music, dance, and sports.

 While it’s noble to desire our children to be well-educated and well-rounded, our chief passion should be for our children grow in Christ.
 Of what will it profit our children to gain the whole world and yet forfeit their souls?

 Take time daily as a family to praise God, to pray, and to read and discuss His Word.
 The nineteenth century Presbyterian pastor James Alexander wrote, “The daily regular and solemn reading of God’s Holy Word by a parent before his children is one of the most powerful agencies of a Christian life….It is a constant dropping, but it wears its mark into the rock” (Thoughts on Family Worship, p.
 35).